JustAnyones/Plugin-creator-website/docs/docs/guides/non-square-buildings.md

 While non square buildings do support RCI auto spawning, they may not actually spawn in some constraint space conditions.

 ## Example
-Here's an example non square building with a size of 2x1 (the size refers to the size of the first frame).
+Here's an example non square building with a size of 2x1 (the size refers to the size of the first frame):

 ```json
 [